 Our charges may also include Federal Universal Service, Regulatory and Administrative Charges, and we may also include other charges related to our governmental costs.
 We set these charges; they aren't taxes, they aren't required by law, they are not necessarily related to anything the government does, they are kept by us in whole or in part, and the amounts and what they pay for may change.
 For more information, visit verizon.com/support/surcharges/.

 Government Taxes, Fees and Surcharges

 You must pay all taxes, fees and surcharges set by federal, state and local governments.
 Please note that we may not always be able to notify you in advance of changes to these charges.

 We may charge you up to $25 for any returned check.
-If you make a payment, or make a payment arrangement, through a call center representative, we may charge you an Agent Assistance Fee of $7.00.
+The substantive laws of Pennsylvania shall be applied to disputes related to checks tendered as payment in full for less than the full balance due, without regard to the conflicts of laws and rules of that state.
+If you make a payment, or make a payment arrangement, through a call center representative, we may charge you an Agent Assistance Fee of $7.